geotools/geotools/docs/user/tutorial/quickstart/intellij.rst

    properties element defining the version of GeoTools we wish to use.
 This workbook was written for |release| although you may wish to try a different version.

-   For production a stable release of |branch| should be used for `geotools.version`:
+   For production a stable release of |series| should be used for `geotools.version`:

    .. literalinclude:: /../../tutorials/quickstart/pom.xml
         :language: xml
         :start-at: <properties>
         :end-at: </properties>

-   To make use of a nightly build set the `geotools.version` property to |branch|-SNAPSHOT .
+   To make use of a nightly build set the `geotools.version` property to |series|-SNAPSHOT .

 #.
 We use the GeoTools Bill of Materials (BOM) to manage dependency versions.
 This ensures that all GeoTools modules use compatible versions: